HarshUmare/HarshUmare/README.md

 # 💫 About Me:
-🔭 I’m currently focused on Full Stack Web Development 👯 I’m looking to collaborate on exciting projects
+🔭 I’m currently focused on Full Stack Web Development<br>
+👯 I’m looking to collaborate on exciting projects<br>
-💼 I’m actively looking for job opportunities
+💼 I’m actively looking for job opportunities<br>
-🌱 I’m currently learning advanced concepts in React.js 🤝 Open to contributing to open-source and team-based development work
+🤝 Open to contributing to open-source and team-based development work <br>

 ## 🌐 Socials: